-The Town of Ponoka requires all businesses that are operating, working, providing or selling a product or service within or partially within the town corporate boundaries to possess a valid Ponoka business licence in accordance with Bylaw No. 282-10 Business Licence Bylaw.
+Businesses that operate or provide or sell a product or service within or partially within the Town of Ponoka corporate boundaries are required to possess a valid Ponoka business licence in accordance with Bylaw No. 282-10 Business Licence Bylaw.

 EFFECTIVE DECEMBER 1, 2021 - NEW BUSINESS LICENCE BYLAW NO. 443-20.
 Please note that 2022 Business Licences will now have to be obtained by December 31, 2021.